United States of America

 In Hartford, Connecticut:

-• Professor Emerita Sister Miriam Therese (MT) Winter has been the Director of the Women’s Leadership Institute at Hartford Seminary in Hartford, Connecticut, for over 25 years.
+- Professor Emerita Sister Miriam Therese (MT) Winter was the Director of the Women’s Leadership Institute at Hartford Seminary in Hartford, Connecticut, for over 25 years.
 Her focus is on transformational spirituality and leadership;

 In Philadelphia, Pennsylvania: